jamesplease/testing-with-babel/README.md

 # testing-with-babel

+> This is an active work-in-progress project.
+I plan to add 1-3 new
+> configurations per day, so keep your eye on this project if you don't see
+> what you're looking for!

 Babel is a fantastic tool for transpiling JavaScript, but it can be difficult to get it working with other tools in the Node ecosystem.